-This might lead you to feel restless and bored, but there are many of things you can do to help you stay entertained at home while social distancing.
+But there are many of things you can do to help you stay entertained at home during lockdown.
 Here’s our top 10 suggestions.

 10 Ways to Stay Entertained at Home while Social Distancing

 - Take part in a home workout class